pmean/build-website/text/08/DecliningCount-08.md

 `ct <- c(9,4,2,3,0,0,1)   tm <- 0:6   pmod <- glm(ct~tm,family=poisson)`

 Using 0 as the starting point rather than 1 makes the interpretation of this model simpler.
-When you list the contents ofÂ  pmod, you get the following
+When you list the contents of  pmod, you get the following

-`Call: glm(formula = ct ~ tm, family = poisson)       Coefficients:   (Intercept)Â Â Â Â Â Â Â Â Â Â  tm      Â Â Â Â  2.1063Â Â Â Â Â  -0.5505       Degrees of Freedom: 6 Total (i.e. Null); 5 Residual   Null Deviance:Â Â Â Â Â  22.06    Residual Deviance: 5.289Â Â Â Â Â Â Â  AIC: 24.21`
+`Call: glm(formula = ct ~ tm, family = poisson)       Coefficients:   (Intercept)           tm           2.1063      -0.5505       Degrees of Freedom: 6 Total (i.e. Null); 5 Residual   Null Deviance:      22.06    Residual Deviance: 5.289        AIC: 24.21`

-How would you interpret these coefficients?Â  The Poisson regression model uses a log link function.
+How would you interpret these coefficients?
+The Poisson regression model uses a log link function.
 This means that the average value for the data is assumed to be linear on a log scale.